AIanumel2025/AIanumel2025/README.md

 1. Web scrapping for data extraction and analysis needed to train AI models.
 2. Exploratory data analyses of large datasets to derive insights, to ultimately prepare them for AI model training. >>

-<<   Your contribution is immensely valuable and welcome.
+<<   Your contributions are valuable and welcome.
 Feel free to explore all my projects/repositories. >>